Impacts to Services

 Will police be pulling people over to see what they are doing?

-No. Police may approach groups of people congregating to ensure they are practicing safe social distancing and to discuss essential activities.
+No. Police may approach groups of people congregating to ensure they are practicing safe physical distancing and to discuss essential activities.
 The Minneapolis Police Department will not be pulling people over to see why they are not staying at home.

-Can Police arrest people who do not follow the order?
+Can police arrest people who do not follow the order?

 The Minneapolis Police Department is prioritizing outreach and education in enacting the order.
 If violations are observed, officers will attempt to make contact with the individuals and discuss their activity.

-We anticipate that our first order of business will be to educate residents on expectations outlined in this order and the importance of social distancing.
-Our officers will first offer encouragement comply with the order for the safety of themselves and their neighbors.
+We anticipate that our first order of business will be to educate residents on expectations outlined in this order and the importance of distancing.
+Our officers will first offer encouragement to comply with the order for the safety of themselves and their neighbors.

-As a last resort, officers have enforcement options available under the law to address outright refusal, including a Misdemeanor citation or being booked into jail.
+As a last resort, officers have enforcement options available under the law to address outright refusal, including a misdemeanor citation or being booked into jail.
 The Minneapolis Police Department's goal and expectation is voluntary compliance so that we all do our best to keep our Minneapolis residents, workers and visitors healthy and safe.

-The public is encouraged to monitor these meetings remotely via broadcast or live-streaming available at minneapolismn.gov/tv/citycounciltv.
+The public is encouraged to monitor these meetings remotely via broadcast or live streaming available at minneapolismn.gov/tv/citycounciltv.